10yard/dkafe/readme.md

 ### How to compile DKWolf?

-Refer to compile_notes.txt in the **DKWolf** folder.
+Refer to readme.txt in the **DKWolf** folder.

 ## Motivations?

 The application was developed for my own DIY Donkey Kong arcade cabinet as a replacement for a 60-in-1 board and as an exercise in learning game development and Donkey Kong hacking.

 I aim to bring together all of the amazing Donkey Kong roms and hacks into one place with an incentive to play them along with tools to aid my own progression (trainers) and .inp recording capability for score submissions.